Essenceia/essenceia.github.io/content/projects/Until_Heat_Death_Do_Us_Part/index.md

 ## Waffle time

 Well this went more smoothly than expected.
-The emulated counter has just passed `7047549681761` ticks, the design has been submitted to the shuttle and I didn’t even need to pull a single all right this time.
+The emulated counter has just passed `7047549681761` ticks, the design has been submitted to the shuttle and I didn’t even need to pull a single all nighter this time.

 Maybe I should have done the CPU ?